Village Hall hours: Monday-Friday 7:30 AM - noon

 Copies of the bills were presented to the Board by the clerk (bills follow).

-At roll call Trustees Cragen, Dick, Heberer, Kink, And Parker voted yes.
+At roll call Trustees Cragen, Davis, Dick, Heberer, Kink, and Parker voted yes.

-A motion was made by Trustee Cragen and seconded by Trustee Dick to adjourn.
+A motion was made by Trustee Dick and seconded by Trustee Cragen to adjourn.

-At roll call Trustees Cragen, Dick, Heberer, Kink, And Parker voted yes.
+At roll call Trustees Cragen, Davis, Dick, Heberer, Kink, and Parker voted yes.

 Respectfully,